FleksySDK/VirtualKeyboardSDK/README.md

 Any question that you might have, please post it directly into the [Github Discussion Forum](https://github.com/FleksySDK/fleksysdk/discussions).

-Business related questions, please, go to our [developer portal](https://developers.fleksy.com/), we will assist you as soon as possible.
+Business related questions, please, go to our <a href="https://developers.fleksy.com/" target="_blank">developer portal</a>, we will assist you as soon as possible.

 ## Licensing 📄